SimPro: A Simple Probabilistic Framework Towards Realistic Long-Tailed Semi-Supervised Learning: Method

-In SSL, pseudo-labeling is a key technique for leveraging unlabeled data.
-This involves creating pseudo-labels for the unlabeled data using the model, followed by training model with both types of labels.
+\paragraph{The EM algorithm in semi-supervised learning.} In SSL, pseudo-labeling is a key technique for leveraging unlabeled data.
+This involves creating pseudo-labels for the unlabeled data using the model and then training the model with both the pseudo-labeled and ground-truth data.
 This aligns with the Expectation-Maximization (EM) algorithm~\cite{dempster1977maximum}, where the E-step generates pseudo-labels, and the M-step updates the parameters using the pseudo-labels, maximizing the likelihood function.

 Our method builds on a popular algorithm FixMatch~\cite{Sohn2020}, which integrates consistency regularization in the standard SSL setting.
 Pseudo-labels are created via \emph{weakly-augmented} unlabeled data and applied to train \emph{strongly-augmented} samples based on a confidence threshold.
-The loss for unlabeled data is \begin{shrinkeq}{-0.5ex}
+The loss for unlabeled data is

-\end{shrinkeq} where $q_{\omega}$ and $q_{\Omega}$ represent the prediction logits for weakly and strongly augmented samples, respectively, $\mathcal{H}$ denotes the cross-entropy loss, and $t$ is the confidence threshold.
+where $q_{\omega}$ and $q_{\Omega}$ represent the prediction logits for weakly and strongly augmented samples, respectively, $\mathcal{H}$ denotes the cross-entropy loss, and $t$ is the confidence threshold.

 \paragraph{Long-tailed learning.} In typical SSL scenarios, the assumption of identical distributions for labeled, unlabeled, and test data often prevails.
 However, long-tailed learning tasks usually involve imbalanced training sets and balanced test sets, leading to discrepancies in the prior distribution of $P(y)$ between training and testing data.
-Some studies \cite{Ren2020,Menon2021,Hong2021} tackle this via Bayesian inference, introducing a prior distribution over class labels: \begin{shrinkeq}{-1ex}
+Some studies \cite{Ren2020,Menon2021,Hong2021} tackle this via Bayesian inference, introducing a prior distribution over class labels:

-\end{shrinkeq} where $\bm{\pi}$ and $\bm{\theta}$ are the parameters for the class and conditional distributions, respectively, and $\phi_y$ indicates the estimated class frequency in either the training or test set.
+where $\phi_y$ denotes the class frequency in the training or test set, $\bm{\pi}$ is the class distribution parameter and $\bm{\theta}$ is the parameter of $P(x|y)/P(x)$.
+Here we omit the parameter of $P(x)$ for simplicity.
+The detailed mathematical derivation is provided in \cref{sec:detailed_model}.

 While supervised learning allows for a known distribution parameter $\bm{\pi}$, enabling a direct application to model $P(y)$ and explicit decoupling from $\bm{\theta}$, ReaLTSSL poses a greater challenge as the prior $\bm{\pi}$ for unlabeled data is \emph{unknown}.
 This necessitates innovative approaches to adapt to the imbalanced data while maintaining model efficacy.